KROD: Adding TV and FM stations

 By 1950, KROD had increased its power to 5,000 watts full time.
-An advertisement in the 1953 Broadcasting Yearbook said that KROD had the "greatest coverage of any radio station in El Paso," with the biggest audience, the largest dollar value and unrivaled local programs.
+An advertisement in the 1953 Broadcasting Yearbook said that KROD had the "greatest coverage of any radio station in El Paso", with the biggest audience, the largest dollar value and unrivaled local programs.
 In 1952, a television station was added, Channel 4 KROD-TV (now KDBC-TV).
-Because KROD was a CBS affiliate, KROD-TV also aired CBS programming.
+Because KROD was a CBS Radio Network affiliate, KROD-TV joined the CBS television network.

 As network programming moved from radio to television, KROD began playing music.
 In 1959, KROD-AM-TV were acquired by Trigg-Vaughn Stations, with Cecil Trigg serving as President.
 KROD moved to a full service middle of the road (MOR) format of popular music, news and sports.
 The station used the catch phrase "The Big 600".
 The station also aired University of Texas at El Paso (UTEP) sports, specifically, NCAA Division I Men's Football and NCAA Division I Men's Basketball, for much of its history.
 This is depicted by the KROD banners in the movie Glory Road.

 In 1967, the stations were sold to Doubleday Broadcasting Co., a subsidiary of publisher Doubleday and Company.
 In April 1973, Doubleday sold KROD to Desert Horizons, Inc., a subsidiary of publicly-owned group Media Horizons, Inc. In September 1974, Doubleday sold KDBC-TV (formerly KROD-TV) to Portal Communications, Inc., a subsidiary of Evening Post Publishing Co.
 In 1978, KROD added an FM station, 95.5 KLAQ.
 While KROD continued its MOR format, KLAQ began by playing progressive rock music, later switching to album rock.